sixf/sixf.github.io/index.md

 Camera trapping of wildlife, especially for some elusive and cryptic animals, had been practiced and become an available method to estimate the abundance of animals.
-I spent three years to collect the bird and mammal data using camera traps during 2009 - 2012 in [Gutianshan Reserve](/links/gutianshan-reserve/ "Gutianshan Reserve"), China, in order to estimate the population density adjusted with detectabilities of animal species.
+I collected occupancy data of birds and mammals using camera traps during 2009 - 2012 in [Gutianshan Reserve](/links/gutianshan-reserve/ "Gutianshan Reserve"), China to estimate the population density adjusted with detectability of each species.

 Besides the academic researches, I like reading, traveling and cycling.
 One of my important dreams is the long travel from Chengdu to Lhasa (the capital of Tibet) by bike.
-I am sure this journey will be a great chance to enjoy the unique landscape and discover the biodiversity of Qinghai-Tibet Plateau.
+I am sure it will be a great journey to enjoy the unique landscape and discover the biodiversity on the Qinghai-Tibet Plateau.
 I am also a [postcrossser](http://www.postcrossing.com/user/Xingfeng "Postcrossing"), please feel free to [contact me](/en/about) if you would like to swap postcards with me.